Welcome to the Judiciary of the

 - The Supreme Court Library, Tobago

-The Libraries of the Supreme Court are under the control and management of a Law Library Committee with the Chief Justice as Chairman.
-Rules of the Law Library of the Supreme Court of Trinidad and Tobago were formulated in 1962.
-The Library was first housed at the Red House in Port of Spain and moved a number of times over the years.
+The Supreme Court Library was first housed at the Red House in Port of Spain and moved a number of times over the years.
 It has found its permanent place on the Third Floor at the Hall of Justice since 1985.
 The Library has also established branches in each of the sub-registries: San Fernando and Tobago.
-The six libraries which comprise the Court Library Services Unit, together with the collections situated in the Chief Justice and Judges’ Chambers have approximately 100,000 volumes.
-Collections are also maintained in the Magisteral Districts throughout the country as well as in certain administrative departments of the Judiciary.
-In May 2004 the Family Court Library was opened at the same time as the pilot Family Court.
-The Magistracy Library in Port of Spain was re-opened in January 2007.
+Collections are also maintained in the Magisterial Districts throughout the country as well as in certain administrative departments of the Judiciary.
+In May 2004, the Family Court Library was opened at the same time as the pilot Family Court.
+The Magistracy Library in Port of Spain was re-opened in January 2007 but was officially closed and merged with the Supreme Court Library at the Hall of Justice in 2021.

 The Unit has institutional membership in: